 Backlinks need to be relevant.
 For example, technology blogs need to link to technology companies.
 Many service providers are not doing so.
 Instead, they’re creating content in a way that’s as cheap and as fast as possible.

-– Google is Smarter Than You: Let me tell you with 100% accuracy.
-That if you have two sites with the same keywords, and you slip up once. i.e. Link the same GA accounts, link the same Webmaster accounts, have the same WHOIS information, the same IP, the same DNS or maybe the same MX records.
+– Google is Smarter Than You.
+If you have two sites with the same keywords, and you slip up once. i.e. Link the same GA accounts, link the same Webmaster accounts, have the same WHOIS information, the same IP, the same DNS or maybe the same MX records.
 Google will find out.
 Do not target the same keywords on multiple sites.
 Google will find out, and penalise you heavily for anything even remotely related.

 – Structure: Before anything – don’t bother with SEO if your site is not optimised.
 Bootstrap?
 Yeah I am afraid that’s not great.
 Anything with 1,000’s of lines of code doesn’t play with Google.
 Want to test the theory yourself?
 Create two sites, one without Bootstrap (or Frameworks) and one with and see which one ranks better.